vgandhi13/Extension-of-Memory-Allocator---Binary-Buddy-Allocator/README.md

 # Memory Allocator Project

-Kindly watch the recording of the presentation before looking at the README.md file to better understand the implementation through visual representations and explanation.
+Kindly go through the presentation slides and watch the recording of the presentation before looking at the README.md file to better understand the implementation through visual representations and explanation.

 **Presentation Video Links:**